stevenocchipinti/pomodoro/README.md

 Description
 -----------

-A simple pomodoro timer where the server stores the notification time so that all clients that connect will be notified at the same time.
+A simple pomodoro timer where the server keeps track of sessions and uses HTML5 server sent events to notify all connected clients of the status.
 The notifications use Webkit's notifications (with fallback to alert) and HTML5 audio playback.